AnthoLFB/AnthonyLefebvre_14_Modal_26012023/README.md

 #### iconToDisplay
 __Type__ : Text
 __Description__ : Allows you to customize the icon to be displayed.
 If a predefined style is chosen, it has a predefined icon as well.
 (This one is still modifiable).
+If you want to use the predefined icons via the style, leave the props in null.
+If you want to use them on another type of modal put "typeLogo" in the props :
+`warningLogo` : warning sign.
+`errorLogo` : error sign.
+`successLogo` success sign.
+`informativeLogo` information sign.
+`YourLogo` : Your custom logo.
+(You can name it whatever you want)

 #### title
 __Type__ : Text